deepikadhananjayan/FinacleDevAssist/README.md

 ## What is FinacleDevAssist?

-FinacleDevAssist is a **Notepad++ plugin** that narrows down the Finacle scripting development cycle by providing real-time validation, formatting, and developer tooling — all running **fully offline** with no internet dependency during usage.
+FinacleDevAssist is a **Notepad++ plugin** that narrows down the Finacle scripting development cycle by providing real-time validation, formatting, and developer tooling — all running **fully offline** with no internet dependency during usage (with the exception of FI HTTP requests).

 ---

 ### Current Features

 - **Script Validation** — Validate your Finacle script on demand; errors appear in a dockable panel and double-clicking any error jumps directly to that line
-- **Script Beautifier** — Auto-formats and beautifies Finacle scripts, JS, and Java files for clean, readable code
+- **Script Beautifier** — Auto-formats and beautifies Finacle scripts, JS, Java, and **XML** files for clean, readable code
 - **Autocomplete** — Intelligent keyword suggestions with prefix filtering as you type
+- **FI Request / Response** — Send FI XML requests and view formatted responses directly inside Notepad++.
+Prompts you to input HTTP details (Method, Content-Type, etc.) before execution

 ---